 The Slumber Cloud nacreous mattress pad promises to help keep you cool in bed by dispersing your body heat from underneath you.

 It uses fabrics containing Outlast Technology, which is a cooling method originally developed for NASA.
-So with a claim to fame like that, you’d expect it to be pretty good.
+So with a claim to fame like that, I was expecting great things.

 I tend to quickly overheat in bed, and my experience is that bed cooling isn’t so easy to achieve – especially in a hot bedroom with no air conditioning in the summer.

 I’ve used several cooling mattress pads and bed fans in recent years, and I’ve come to a simple conclusion: there’s no perfect solution to bed cooling, but your choice of bedding can definitely make a difference.

 So I decided to give the Slumber Cloud nacreous mattress pad and pillow covers a good test this summer.